xregistry/spec/core/spec.md

 When updating an entity that can contain Registry collections, the request MAY contain the 3 collection attributes.
 The `COLLECTIONsurl` and `COLLECTIONscount` attributes MUST be silently ignored by the server.
-By default, in the absence of a `nested` query parameter, the server MUST ignore the `COLLECTIONs` attribute as well.
+By default, in the absence of a `?nested` query parameter, the server MUST ignore the `COLLECTIONs` attribute as well.

-If the `nested` query parameter and the `COLLECTIONs` attribute are both present, the server MUST process each entity in the collection map as a request to create or update that entity according to the semantics of the HTTP method used.
+If the `?nested` query parameter and the `COLLECTIONs` attribute are both present, the server MUST process each entity in the collection map as a request to create or update that entity according to the semantics of the HTTP method used.
 An entry in the map that isn't a valid entity (e.g. is `null`)